Islam in the Comoros: Holidays and festivals

-Comorians follow religious observances conscientiously and strictly adhere to religious orthodoxy.
-During colonization, the French did not attempt to supplant Islamic practices and were careful to respect the precedents of sharia as interpreted by the Shafi'i school of thought.
-All Muslim holidays are observed, including Id al-Adha, Muharram, Ashura, Mawlid, Laylat al-Mi'raj and Ramadan.
+Comorians are overwhelmingly Sunni Muslims, and observe religious holidays and events with religious orthodoxy.
+Muslim holidays are observed, with special emphasis on Laylat al-Mi'raj, the commemoration of the Prophet's ascension into Heaven, and Mawlid, the Prophet's birthday.
 Mawlid is marked by celebrations culminating in a feast prepared for the ulama.
 Many women wear the chirumani, a printed cloth worn around the body.
 Comorians often consult mwalimus or fundi and marabouts for healing and protection from jinn.
 Mwalimus activate jinn to determine propitious days for feasts, have a successful marriage, conduct healing ceremonies, and prepare amulets containing Quranic ayat.